 Like other mosquitoes, the female Tiger Mosquito needs blood to produce eggs.
 The Tiger Mosquito will bite many types of animals, including people.
 It likes to bite in the daytime, mostly in the early morning or late afternoon.
 The bite is no worse than that of other mosquitoes, but large numbers of Tiger Mosquitoes can be a problem around homes.

 The Tiger Mosquito can spread disease like West Nile Virus and Encephalitis.
 Don’t fear, though!
 Mosquito Squad of Greater Saint Louis can help you fight these nasty insects.
-Whether you choose the traditional or organic barrier spray or our misting system, we give you a 100% guarantee that you will love our service or your money back.
+Whether you choose the traditional or organic barrier treatment or our misting system, we give you a 100% guarantee that you will love our service or your money back.
 No questions asked…it’s that easy!
 Come see us at the St. Louis Builders Home and Garden Show February 25-28.